IT Trends 2026 – Agentic AI, Cloud, Security & Enterprise Digitalization

 Conclusion: IT 2026 is autonomous, regulated and integrated

-The IT Trends 2026 show a clear change of direction: away from pure digitization towards autonomous, AI-supported and highly regulated system landscapes.
+The IT Trends 2026 show a clear change of direction: away from pure digitalization, towards autonomous, AI-supported and highly regulated system landscapes.
+Those who address the IT trends of 2026 at an early stage will actively shape their future.

 “Every company is a technology company.” – Satya Nadella